 The Company periodically issues common stock, warrants and common stock options to consultants for various services.
-Costs for these transactions are measured at the fair value of the consideration received or the fair value of the equity instruments issued, whichever is more reliably measurable.
+Costs of these transactions are measured at the fair value of the consideration received or the fair value of the equity instruments issued, whichever is more reliably measurable.
 The value of the common stock is measured at the earlier of (i) the date at which a firm commitment for performance by the counterparty to earn the equity instruments is reached or (ii) the date at which the counterparty's performance is complete.

-Loss per Common Share
+Loss Per Common Share

 Basic loss per share is computed by dividing the net loss by the weighted average number of common shares outstanding during the period.
 Diluted loss per share is computed by dividing net loss by the weighted average common shares and potentially dilutive common share equivalents.
 The effects of potential common stock equivalents are not included in computations when their effect is anti-dilutive.
 Because of the net losses for all periods presented, the basic and diluted weighted average shares outstanding are the same since including the additional shares would have an anti-dilutive effect on the loss per share calculation.
-Common stock options and warrants to purchase 40,003,836 and 30,936,361 shares of common stock were not included in the computation of basic and diluted weighted average common shares outstanding for the three months ended August 31, 2015 and August 31, 2014, respectively, as inclusion would be anti-dilutive for these periods.
-Additionally, as of August 31, 2015, 95,100 shares of Series B convertible preferred stock can potentially convert into 951,000 shares of common stock, and \$4,031,050 of convertible debt can potentially convert into 5,374,733 shares of common stock.
+Common stock options and warrants to purchase 44,618,007 and 23,753,170 shares of common stock were not included in the computation of basic and diluted weighted average common shares outstanding for the six-months ended November 30, 2015 and November 30, 2014, respectively, as inclusion would be anti-dilutive for these periods.
+Additionally, as of November 30, 2015, 95,100 shares of Series B convertible preferred stock can potentially convert into 951,000 shares of common stock.